brucemcpherson/effex-api-client/README.md

 ### watch (id,  key , params)

-To actually receive events, you need to use onWatch passing the watchKey created here.
+To actually receive events, you need to use .on passing the watchKey created here.
 - The id is the alias or item id to subscribe to (see previous comments on difference between subscribing to an id and an alias).
 - The key is the reader, writer or updater key authorized to read the item
 - params are used to modify the watch subscription behavior